 If Suceava is the largest city in the area, Gura Humorului and Vatra Dornei are the most important tourist destinations of Bucovina.
 The first is a good base for day tours of the painted monasteries, while the second is great for skiers and nature lovers.
-The most important painted churches, all of them UNESCO sites, are Voronet, Sucevita, Moldovita, Humor and Arbore.
+The most important painted churches, including UNESCO sites, are Voronet, Sucevita, Moldovita, Humor, and Arbore.
 And in the town of Vatra Moldovitei, train lovers can enjoy a nostalgic ride in a steam locomotive.

 First time in Dobrogea

 Dobrogea (or Dobruja) is one of the few regions of present-day Romania which was under complete control of the Ottoman Empire.
-That is why it’s one of the few areas where you can observe minarets and mosques in several of the villages and towns.
-But beside these reminders of the past, Dobrogea is known for its fine-sand beaches and for the amazing wetlands of the Danube Delta.
+That is why it’s one of the few areas where you can observe minarets and mosques in several villages and towns.
+But besides these reminders of the past, Dobrogea is known for its fine-sand beaches and the Danube Delta's amazing wetlands.

-If the Romanian sea coast is flooded by thousands of visitors, then the Danube Delta is flooded by thousands of birds, from pelicans to green bee-eaters, from egrets to wagtails.
+If thousands of visitors flood the Romanian sea coast, then the Danube Delta is flooded by thousands of birds, from pelicans to green bee-eaters, from egrets to wagtails.
 The city of Tulcea is the main entrance into this UNESCO natural reservation.
-Three river branches enclose an area of lakes, natural or man-made channels, reeds, forests, and forgotten villages.
-Anyone visiting the Danube Delta should visit the villages of Sarichioi, Murighiol, Uzlina, Mila 23, Crisan, Sfantu Gheorghe or Sulina.
+Three river branches enclose lakes, natural or artificial channels, reeds, forests, and forgotten villages.
+Anyone visiting the Danube Delta should visit Sarichioi, Murighiol, Uzlina, Mila 23, Crisan, Sfantu Gheorghe, or Sulina.

 And last but not least, Dobrogea boasts some great vineyards sheltered by the gentle slopes of the local hills.
-You should try the fine wines from Murfatlar or Curtea Regala.
+It would be best if you tried the fine wines from Murfatlar or Curtea Regala.

 First time in Banat

-Most foreign tourists, when they come for the first time in Romania, don’t reach the historical province of Banat.
+When they come for the first time in Romania, most foreign tourists don’t reach the historical province of Banat.
 And it’s a pity.
 When a Romanian says Banat, the first things which come to mind are Timisoara, the Iron Gates, the Buila-Vanturarita National Park, and the bridge by Apollodorus of Damascus.